CIS192/website/src/pages/django2/index.md

 {% endfor %}
 ```

 Feel free to open up the file in your favourite web browser to see how the page looks.
+You should see the heading with the raw HTML code for now, including the curly brackets used for Django syntax.
 Next, let’s define a _view_ in `core/views.py`.
-Add the following code to `view.py`:
+Add the following code to `view.py` after the imports:

 ```python
 def splash(request):